-Morgan’s Pier is named after George C. Morgan, a construction worker on the Benjamin Franklin Bridge 85 years ago, who is credited as being the first person to cross the bridge.
-He defied his boss' orders and shimmied across the wires before the deck was completed.
+Morgan’s Pier is named after George C. Morgan, a construction worker on the Benjamin Franklin Bridge in the 1920s, who is credited as being the first person to cross the bridge.
+He defied his boss’s orders and shimmied across the wires before the deck was completed.

-Kevin D’Egidio & Michael Griffiths of Helm fame, known for their passion of hyper-seasonal, locally sourced foods and their collaborative approach to cooking paid their dues working at Fork & Lacroix Restaurant at the Rittenhouse.
+Kevin D’Egidio & Michael Griffiths of Helm, known for their passion of hyper-seasonal, locally sourced foods and their collaborative approach to cooking paid their dues working at Fork & Lacroix Restaurant at the Rittenhouse.

 Nicholas Elmi, who won Season 11 of "Top Chef" and owns Laurel restaurant in East Passyunk - named #1 restaurant in Philadelphia and listed as GQ Magazine's eighth most outstanding restaurant in America

 David Gilberg, who owned the critically acclaimed Portuguese BYOB Koo Zee Doo in Northern Liberties